CastosHQ/Seriously-Simple-Podcasting/readme.txt

 * This update adds the new plugin branding to the WordPress admin - no new features are included.

 = 1.4.2 =
-* [UPDATE] Added work around for WordPress bug that causes 404 error on feed when site has no posts
+* [TWEAK] Added work around for WordPress bug that causes 404 error on feed when site has no posts
-* [UPDATE] Removed episode meta from feed description/summary
+* [TWEAK] Removed episode meta from feed description/summary
-* [UPDATE] Added global function to check if podcast feed is loading
+* [TWEAK] Added global function to check if podcast feed is loading
-* [UPDATE] Core functions are now loaded earlier in the plugin so they are more widely available
+* [TWEAK] Core functions are now loaded earlier in the plugin so they are more widely available

 = 1.4.1 =
-* [UPDATE] Restructured & streamlined settings page
+* [TWEAK] Restructured & streamlined settings page
 * [FIX] Fixed built-in archive page template
-* [UPDATE] Updated FAQs to reflect recent support queries
+* [TWEAK] Updated FAQs to reflect recent support queries

 = 1.4 =
-* [FEATURE] Added option to password protect podcast feed - sets a 'HTTP 401 Unauthorized' header and requests a username and password
+* [NEW] Added option to password protect podcast feed - sets a 'HTTP 401 Unauthorized' header and requests a username and password
-* [FEATURE] Added 'do_feed_podcast' action so plugins/themes can intercept the feed or add their own processing - see templates/feed-podcast.php for usage caveats
+* [NEW] Added 'do_feed_podcast' action so plugins/themes can intercept the feed or add their own processing - see templates/feed-podcast.php for usage caveats
 * [USABILITY] Added series feed URL to series taxonomy table for quick reference
 * [USABILITY] Moved feed template include to latest possible hook - this allows other plugins to load their templates first if necessary
 * [USABILITY] Simplified field descriptions on settings page
 * [FIX] Fixed series feed URLs (please take note of changes on podcast settings page)
 * [FIX] Fixed a few typos on the settings page
-* [UPDATE] Added validation to podcast description field
+* [TWEAK] Added validation to podcast description field
-* [UPDATE] Updated localisation strings
+* [TWEAK] Updated localisation strings
-* [UPDATE] Updated plugin FAQ
+* [TWEAK] Updated plugin FAQ
-* [UPDATE] Added 'Upcoming Features' list
+* [TWEAK] Added 'Upcoming Features' list

 = 1.3.4 =
 * [FIX] Fixed issue where site subtitle was being displayed in author field in feed